brentp/methylcode/README.rst

 and that string will be passed directly to the bowtie invocation when it is called from methylcoder.
 Whenever 2 fastq files are sent, they are assumed to be paired-end reads.

+For stranded reads, send "--mode=cmet-stranded" to gsnap via --extra-args.

 Limitations
 ===========